ofbennett/GameOfLife/README.md

 ******************************************************************************
 ### CUDA BRANCH:

 CUDA is an API created by NVIDIA which allows programs to be executed in parallel across a CUDA-enabled GPU.
-I used a C++ library called CUDA Thrust to parallelize the GameOfLife code on a GPU in this manner.
+I used a C++ library called CUDA Thrust to parallelize the GameOfLife code on a GPU.

 Building and running locally:
 This version of the code needs to be built and run on a system which has both an NVIDIA GPU and a working installation of CUDA.
 If your local system meets these requirements then the code can be built and run locally in the same way as the serial branch (except you "git checkout CUDA").